 An example of this would be a hurdler who does the occasional 100m to get some speed work.

-2-time Olympic silver medalist Terrence Trammell was a powerful combination sprinter and hurdler, particularly indoor.
+2-time Olympic silver medalist Terrence Trammell was a powerful combination of sprinter and hurdler, particularly indoor.

 In the 2006 Indoor World Championships in Moscow, he won gold in the 60m hurdles (7.43) and the open 60m (6.54).

-In outdoor track, Gail Devers sets the gold standard from combination sprinter-hurdlers with multiple gold medals at the Olympics and World Championships in the 100m and 100m Hurdles, including many golds at the same meet, such as the 1993 World Championships.
+In outdoor track, Gail Devers sets the gold standard for combination sprinter-hurdlers with multiple gold medals at the Olympics and World Championships in the 100m and 100m Hurdles; including many golds at the same meet, such as the 1993 World Championships.

 On the other hand, pro 400m hurdles rarely run the 400m in the same meets to run the 400m hurdles unless running a leg on a relay.
 Angelo Taylor has multiple Olympic medals in the 400m Hurdles and 4X400m Relay, but he also has a bronze medal in the open 400m from the 2007 World Championships.

 However, it’s worth noting that he did not compete in the 2007 World Championships’ hurdles.